Sandor Earl: Melbourne Storm

 On 24 October 2017, it was announced Earl had signed a one-year deal to return to rugby league with the Melbourne Storm after completing his four-year drug ban.
 On 16 January 2019 Melbourne Storm announced that Earl had signed a two-year Deal with the club.
 On 22 November 2017, it was revealed that Earl had suffered a torn anterior cruciate ligament (ACL) knee injury at pre-season training with Melbourne, which ruled him out for the entire 2018 NRL season.

 After over two thousand days since his last first grade NRL game.
 Earl made his Melbourne Storm debut in the 2019 NRL season round 5 clash against North Queensland.
 He had his Melbourne Storm jersey (cap 194) presented to him by Melbourne Storm coach Craig Bellamy.

 On 4 December 2020, Earl announced his immediate retirement from the NRL.

 Representative career

 In 2010 he was named in the New Zealand Māori team that played against England.

 Outside rugby league

-Career start and charity: 2008–2011
+In 2008, Earl was featured in the "Gods" calendar as a fund raising activity for the breast cancer charity alongside other sportsman of Australia.

-Back in 2008, was featured in the "Gods " calendar as a fund raising activity for the breast cancer charity alongside other sportsman of Australia.
+In 2024, Earl appeared as "Phoenix" in Gladiators on Channel 10.